Skip to main content

 So what does this mean for you?
 You need to stop thinking broad and start thinking deep.
 The era of the 'AI for everything' platform is over before it really began.
 The winners of the next cycle will be the ones who radically verticalize.

 Instead of trying to solve every problem for every user, pick a specific vertical where you can orchestrate a system of record.
 In legal tech, this means having the deepest repository of specific case law outcomes for a niche practice area.
-In finance, it means having proprietary transaction data that predates the internet.
+In finance and procurement, it means having proprietary transaction data that predates the internet.
 This is how you flip the script on incumbents and generalist AI models.

-When you build agents on top of this high-signal, vertical-specific data, you create something magical.
+When you build AI agents on top of this high-signal, vertical-specific data, you create something magical.
 You get reliability.
 You get trust.
 And most importantly, you get defensibility.
 A competitor might be able to clone your UI or prompt engineering in a weekend.
 But they cannot clone twenty years of specialized disease outcome data.

 Ownership is the keyword here.
 You must own the data layer.
 Don't rely on public datasets that everyone else is using to train their models.
 Build your own.
 Curate it.
 Clean it.
 That is the hard work that creates value.
 The status quo of lazy wrappers is dead.
 The future belongs to those who do the hard work of vertical integration.